This country-specific Q&A provides an overview of Intellectual Property laws and regulations applicable in Japan.

 Who can apply for registration of these intellectual property rights and, briefly, what is the procedure for registration?

-Who can apply? – For rights other than trademarks, please see the answer to #3.
+For rights other than trademarks, please see the answer to #3.
 For trademarks, there are no limitations.

 Procedures – To apply for a patent, a person is required to file a patent application with the Japan Patent Office.
 After a request for examination is made, the examiner starts examination.
 If the application lacks any of the requirements, the examiner issues a decision refusing the patent application.
 Otherwise, the examiner issues a decision granting a patent.
 The patent is registered after the payment of the annual patent fees subject to some exceptions.